-Queen Elizabeth II: King Charles III visiting Cardiff
+Queen Elizabeth II: King Charles III to visit Cardiff

 They will then greet members of the public in the grounds of Cardiff Castle as part of their final engagement.

+It is the final part of the King's tour of the UK's four nations, following trips to Scotland and Northern Ireland.

-More than 2,000 people were inside the castle at the weekend for the King's proclamation ceremony, while hundreds more lined the streets outside but many more are expected on Friday to catch a glimpse of the new monarch.
+More than 2,000 people were inside the castle at the weekend for the King's proclamation ceremony, while hundreds more lined the streets outside.

+But many more are expected on Friday to catch a glimpse of the new monarch.

-Cardiff council said people should expect very long queues from early in the day, with entry to the castle grounds on a first-come first-served basis.
+Cardiff council said people should expect very long queues from early in the day, with entry to the castle grounds on a first-come, first-served basis.

 People have also been invited to line the route as the King approaches the castle and to leave flowers on the lawn on either side of City Hall's main entrance.